Laser Cutting & Engraving Wood | Tips and Tricks

 Remember, we welcome your insight!
 If you have any personal tips for laser engraving or cutting wood, please comment below.

-Yes, you can laser cut plywood using a laser cutting machine.
 We recommend using LaserPly, which is produced specifically for CO2 laser technology.

 Plywood consists of multiple thin layers of wood glued together in an alternating grain pattern and compressed, which provides both strength and stability.
 You should avoid sourcing low-quality plywood that may contain voids or knots that can cause the laser to cut unevenly or cause unwanted flare-ups or scorchings.